 Best Leather Toddler Sandals: Trary

 Leather sandals are stylish, regardless of age.
-The only downside is that they’re not good for water cause it almost has like a suede sole.
+The only downside is that they’re not good for water cause it almost have a suede sole.

 The Trary unisex leather sandals feature double adjustable straps for all chubbiness levels and offer a super secure hold when walking.